South Sudanese emerge from shelters after heavy fighting

 The U.N.
 Security Council has demanded Kiir and Machar rein in their forces and said attacks on civilians or U.N. bases, which were hit in the exchange of fire, could amount to war crimes that would need investigation.

-(Additional reporting by George Obulutsa and Duncan Miriri in Nairobi and Tom Miles in Geneva; Writing by Edmund Blair; Editing by Andrew Heavens and David Stamp)
+(Additional reporting by George Obulutsa; Writing by Edmund Blair; Editing by Andrew Heavens)